cjmatta/cp-demo/README.md

 		![image](images/connect_source.png)

-	* Kafka Connect **Sinks** tab shows the connector `elasticsearch-ksql` (or `elasticsearch-pipeline` if you are running without KSQL).
+	* Kafka Connect **Sinks** tab shows the connector `elasticsearch-ksql`.
 Click "Edit" to see the details of the connector configuration and custom transforms.

 		![image](images/connect_sink.png)